 These areas typically experience a lack of specialty care or any professional healthcare due to various factors.
 Extensive research is being conducted to better understand this physician shortage and potential remedies (Rural physician, 2015).

 It not only increases access to patient services, but telehealth also increases communication between different providers.
-It makes it easier for medical providers to consult on legal issues (providing evidence in courts of laws) and to offer advice to schools and universities (particularly on mental health and behavioural health issues, which are a growing area of concern in the United States).
+It makes it easier for medical providers to consult on legal issues (providing evidence in courts of laws) and to offer advice to schools and universities (particularly on mental health and behavioral health issues, which are a growing area of concern in the United States).

 It lowers costs by reducing the need to transport patients or to provide timely access to care to prevent a crisis health situation.
 It can be used to divert patients from more expensive Emergency Department (ED) services by using telehealth to triage patients before they come into the ED or by using telehealth to provide psychiatric or other specialty evaluation to more quickly transfer patients to the correct non-emergency department.
-It also opens up the possibility of covering doctor shortages with telehealth doctor networks or having providers at less busy medical centres cover visits at busier medical centres.
+It also opens up the possibility of covering doctor shortages with telehealth doctor networks or having providers at less busy medical centers cover visits at busier medical centers.

 For the medic, telehealth brings in additional support and tools for faster diagnoses, more accessible training and education, and emotional support that leads to better decisions, cost savings, and improved patient outcomes (Improved patient outcomes, 2015).